vgrozd/BulkR/README.md

 * #### Combine DGE analysis results

 With this function, differential gene expression analysis results can be combined into a single object.
+Acceptet inputs are DESeq2 results as a DESeq2 results object or a data.frame and MAST results with standard column names.